-This keyboard is a lot different than the other ones in this list, in the sense that it doesn't use Cherry MX switches.
-Instead it uses Logitech's own Romer-G switches.
+This keyboard is different than the other ones in this list in the sense that it doesn't use Cherry MX switches.
+Instead, it uses Logitech's own Romer-G switches.

 But that's not the only highlight in list keyboard.
-Here's what we found about this keyboard.
+Here's what we found about it.

 Design wise, it looks very simple.
 So simple that you ask yourself that is it really a gaming keyboard?

-One thing I didn't like about this keyboard is the lack of any wrist rest.
+One thing I didn't like about it is the lack of any wrist rest.

 It's one of the first keyboards from Logitech in which they used their own Romer-G switches.
 They don't make any audible feedback but provide a bit of tactile feel.
 You can think of them as Cherry MX Brown equivalent.

-According to Logitech, these switches switches actuate faster than the standard mechanical switches and have a longer duration - for up to 70 million switches.
-Apart from this, they require very little force from your side.
+According to Logitech, these switches actuate faster than the standard mechanical switches and have a longer duration - for up to 70 million key-presses, Also, they require very little force from your side.

-This keyboard has separate media keys.
-Using those media keys, pause, play, forward and rewind, as well as control the volume.
-There's one special button for game mode, this key disables all the screen minimizing keys during the gameplay.
+Up next are the media keys.
+Using those media keys, you can pause, play, forward and rewind, as well as control the volume.
+There's one special button for the game mode.
+This key disables all the screen minimizing keys during the gameplay.

-Other than this, there's separate button to turn on/off the lighting.
+Other than this, there's a separate button to turn on/off the lighting.

 Like all Logitech products, this keyboard comes with the Logitech gaming software.
 With the help of this keyboard, you can make a gaming profile for yourself, remap keys, and customize backlighting.

-One downside of this keyboard, is the lack of macro keys by default.
-But here's a nice little hack.
+One downside of this keyboard is the lack of macro keys by default.
+But there's a nice little hack.
 Since function keys have limited work for any game, you can use them to store your macros.